 The menu bar at the top of the screen provides access to several pull-down menus.
 Each word on the menu bar is the title of a different menu.
-To pull down a menu, move the pointer to the desired menu title and hold down the mouse button.
-The menu will appear and remain visible until you release the mouse button.
-To choose a command from a pull-down menu, point to the menu title, hold down the mouse button, drag the mouse pointer down the list until the desired command is highlighted, then release the button.
-The command will flash briefly to indicate that it has been selected.
+To pull down a menu, move the pointer to the desired menu title and hold down the right mouse button.
+The menu will appear and remain visible until you release the right mouse button.
+To choose a command from a pull-down menu, point to the menu title, hold down the right mouse button, drag the mouse pointer down the list until the desired command is reached, then click the left button.